lowry0031/quote-chat-bot/README.md

 ### Log Files

 When API logging is enabled, the chat bot will generate JSON log files for each API request and response.
-These files will be downloaded to the user's browser download folder with filenames in the following format:
+These files will be saved to the server in the `api-logs` directory with filenames in the following format:

 - `api-log-request-[action]-[timestamp].json` - API request logs
 - `api-log-response-[action]-[timestamp].json` - API response logs